 What’s the difference between retargeting and remarketing campaigns?

-The main difference between remarketing and retargeting is that retargeting campaigns typically use ad platforms to reach website visitors, but haven’t yet converted.
-Remarketing on the other hand, can apply to any form of marketing to current leads or existing customers, including email marketing campaigns.
+Remarketing on the other hand, can apply to almost any form of marketing to either current leads or existing customers; including things like email marketing campaigns.

 Here are a few examples of great retargeting ads